dallasreizevoort/dallas-reizevoort-capstone/README.md

 I want to select specific time periods (e.g., week, month, year) for my analytics.
 I want the app to dynamically update statistics based on my selected time period.

-Detailed Song Analytics:
-I want to view detailed information about my most played songs, including play count and release date.
-I want the option to explore additional details for each song, such as artist and album information.

 Album and Genre Insights:
 I want to see my top played albums and genres within the selected time period.